justmeandopensource/kubernetes/docs/install-cluster-centos-7.md

 # Install Kubernetes Cluster using kubeadm
-Follow this documentation to set up a Kubernetes cluster on __CentOS 7__ Virtual machines.
+Follow this documentation to set up a Kubernetes cluster on __CentOS 7__.

 This documentation guides you in setting up a cluster with one master node and one worker node.